 AUS hosts a Cisco networking academy in the College of Engineering.
-The academy is an Instructor Training Center (ITC) that trains students and professionals to design, build and maintain computer networks and prepares them for industry-standard certification.
+The academy is both an Academy Support Center (ASC) and an Instructor Training Center (ITC) that trains students and professionals alike on a variety of cutting-edge technology subjects such as networking, cybersecurity and internet-of-things (IoT).
+The academy prepares its students for industry-standard certificates.
 For more details, see the College of Engineering section of this catalog or visit www.aus.edu/cen/cisco or email ciscoacademy@aus.edu.